 1. Give back to the local community

 Investing back into your local community can help preserve and protect the area your guests are visiting.
-This could be anything from shopping locally, to using local contractors and labourers, to volunteering on one of the many committees, or donating money to a local cause.
+This could be anything from volunteering, shopping locally, to using local contractors and labourers, to volunteering on one of the many committees, or donating money to a local cause.

-2. Hire local staff
+2. Hire local workers

 Besides investing money into the community, your rental can also be a source of income for local people.
 At some point or another, you’re likely to need cleaners, a gardener, plumber, general contractor.
 So, before going to some outside of Hornby Island, search to see if there are any locals who can do the work for you.